Infinity category theory from scratch: Fibrations, modules, and Kan extensions

 \begin{lem}[{\refV{lem:yoneda-embedding}}] For any pair of parallel functors there are natural bijections between 2-cells $ \xymatrix{ A \ar@/^2ex/[r]^f \ar@/_2ex/[r]_g \ar@{}[r]|{\Downarrow} & B}$ in the homotopy 2-category and cells

 in the virtual equipment of modules. \end{lem}

-It follows from Lemma \ref{lem:yoneda-embedding} and the cited results about composition of modules that there are two locally-fully-faithful homomorphisms $\lcat{K}_2 \hookrightarrow \MMod{K}$ and $\lcat{K}_2\coop \hookrightarrow\MMod{K}$ embedding the homotopy 2-category into the sub bicategory of $\MMod{K}$ comprised only of unary cells whose vertical boundaries are identities.
+It follows from Lemma \ref{lem:yoneda-embedding} and the cited results about composition of modules that there are two locally-fully-faithful homomorphisms $\h\lcat{K} \hookrightarrow \MMod{K}$ and $\h\lcat{K}\coop \hookrightarrow\MMod{K}$ embedding the homotopy 2-category into the sub bicategory of $\MMod{K}$ comprised only of unary cells whose vertical boundaries are identities; the latter homomorphism is contravariant on both 1- and 2-cells as signaled by the ``coop.''
 The modules in the image of the first homomorphism are the covariant representables and the modules in the image of the second homomorphism are the contravariant representables.
 We refer to these as the \emph{covariant} and \emph{contravariant embeddings}, respectively.